-Estimate the number and type of families that will benefit from the proposed activities Rehab of 25 units Location Description Springfield MA- income eligible households Planned Activities Rehabilitation of 25 units 43 Project Name Heartwap Program Target Area Local Target Area North End/Metro Center Goals Supported Community Development Needs Addressed Community Development Funding CDBG: \$185,000 Description The Office of Housing will provide staff to operate a state funded heating system repair and replacement program for income eligible households.
-Some funding will be set aside to pay for direct costs that exceed the programmatic limits for system repairs and replacement Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities 350 Households Location Description Springfield, MA Planned Activities Energy Efficient Improvements 44 Project Name First Time Homebuyer and Program Delivery Target Area Local Target Area North End/Metro Center Goals Supported Neighborhood Stabilization and Housing Needs Addressed Neighborhood Stabilization and Housing Funding CDBG: \$115,000 HOME: \$300,000
+Estimate the number Rehab of 23 units and type of families nends of 25 diffes that will benefit from the proposed activities Location Description Springfield MA- income eligible households Planned Activities Rehabilitation of 23 units 43 Project Name Heartwap Program Target Area Local Target Area North End/Metro Center Goals Supported Community Development Needs Addressed Community Development Funding CDBG: \$185,000 Description The Office of Housing will provide staff to operate a state funded heating system repair and replacement program for income eligible households.
+Some funding will be set aside to pay for direct costs that exceed the programmatic limits for system repairs and replacement Target Date 6/30/2019 Estimate the number 350 Households Estimate the number and type of families 350 Households and type of families that will benefit from 350 Households and type of families that will benefit from the proposed 350 Households and type of families that will benefit from the proposed activities and type of families that will benefit from the proposed Springfield, MA and type of families that will benefit from the proposed activities 44 and type of families that will benefit from the proposed activities Location Description Springfield, MA 44 and type of families that will benefit from the proposed activities Location Description Planned Activities Springfield, MA Energy Efficient Improvements 44 and type of families that will benefit from the proposed activities Location Description Planned Activities Project Name Springfield, MA Energy Efficient Improvements First Time Homebuyer and Program Delivery 44 and type of families that will benefit from the proposed activities Location Description Planned Activities Project Name Springfield, MA Energy Efficient Improvements First Time Homebuyer and Program Delivery Local Target Area 44 and type of families that will benefit from the proposed activities Location Description Planned Activities Project Name Target Area Springfield, MA Energy Efficient Improvements First Time Homebuyer and Program Delivery Local Target Area North End/Metro Center 44 and type of families that will benefit from the proposed activities Location Description Planned Activities Project Name Target Area Goals Supported Springfield, MA Energy Efficient Improvements First Time Homebuyer and Program Delivery Local Target Area North End/Metro Center Neighborhood Stabilization and Housing

 Description The FTHB and financial assistance program funds eligible households; purchase assistance (down payment and closing costs) at the time of the closing.
 Funding includes individual homebuyer assistance and program costs related to the FTHB Program.
 The program is administered through the Office of Housing.
-Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities 114 households Location Description Income eligible households in Springfield, MA Planned Activities FTHB activities, homeowner incentives and emergency repair 45 Project Name Revitalize CDC- Home Retention & Revitalization Target Area North End/Metro Center Goals Supported Neighborhood Stabilization and Housing Needs Addressed Neighborhood Stabilization and Housing Funding CDBG: \$35,000 Description Contractors and volunteers will perform repairs that will increase homes energy efficiency, health and safety.
+Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities 114 households Location Description Income eligible households in Springfield, MA Planned Activities FTHB activities, homeowner incentives and emergency repair 45 Project Name Revitalize CDC- Home Retention & Revitalization Target Area North End/Metro Center Goals Supported Neighborhood Stabilization and Housing Needs Addressed Neighborhood Stabilization and Housing Funding CDBG: \$25,000 Description Contractors and volunteers will perform repairs that will increase homes energy efficiency, health and safety.
 Repairs may include a new roof, energy efficient windows, age in place modifications, mold remediation, repairing steps, addressing code enforcement issues.
-The focus of these homes will be to make them more energy efficient, safe and healthy- GreenN- Fit.
-Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities 3 Homes Location Description Planned Activities Repairs that will increase homes energy efficiency, health and safety 46 Project Name Clearance & Demo with Program Delivery Target Area Local Target Area
+The focus of these homes will be to make them more energy efficient, safe and healthy-Green-N- Fit.
+Target Date 6/3 0/2 019 Estimate the number and type of families that will benefit from the proposed activities 3 Homes Location Description Planned Activities Repairs that will increase homes energy efficiency, health and safety 46 Project Name Clearance & Demo with Program Delivery Target Area Local Target Area